 - Place the bowl in the freezer for about 1 hour.

-- Melt the dark chocolate and add it to the cold cheesecake mixture while stirring continuously with a spoon.
+- Melt the dark chocolate and add it to the cold cheesecake mixture while stirring continuously with a rubber spatula.
 The chocolate should harden and form pieces.
 Stir carefully in order to keep the marble effect of the raspberries.

-- With your hands make balls out of the mixture and coat them with biscuit crumbs.
-If necessary leave the mixture for some more time in the freezer before making the balls.
+- With your hands make balls out of the mixture and coat them with more cookie crumbs.
+If the mixture is still too soft, leave the bowl for some more time in the freezer, before making the balls.